Rose-STL-Lab/HDR-IL/Model_Readme.txt

 - csv
 - dgl

-Runtime:
+#Runtime:
 Models were trained on a laptop with an i7-8750H processor and Nvidia 1050Ti Max-Q GPU.
 2500 demonstrations for the table lift task takes about 2 hours to run 4500 demonstrations for the peg-in-hole task takes about 3.5 hours to run

-Run Instructions:
+###Relevant Files
-Training code and evaluation code are contained in the Models.
+Training code and evaluation code are contained in their own Models.
 Within each model, there are 7 files relevant to the model.

-Main - Runs the models to get the projection A1PrimitiveData - Get data for planning
+Main - Runs the models to get the projection.
+The model is run from this file.
+A1PrimitiveData - Get data for planning
 A2SoftmaxModel - Prediction models for planning
 A3TrainSoftmax - Data processing and training/evaluation for planning model